By Ross Rader, Co-Developer of TabMark

 Migration Experience:

-Export your Pocket library to HTML, import to your browser's bookmark system, then use TabMark to organize and search effectively.
-While this requires a few manual steps, users appreciate the one-time effort for permanent ownership.
+Export Pocket library to HTML, import to your browser's bookmark system, then use TabMark to organize and search.
+Requires a few manual steps, but the payoff is data you own permanently.

 Pros: